- Absurdly Sharp Claws

 - Skunks have a well-known natural chemical weapon, spraying a substance that smells so foul, other animals fear it.

-- Bombardier Beetles take that Up to Eleven, spraying a boiling chemical to severely burn targets.
+- Bombardier Beetles take that Up to 11, spraying a boiling chemical to severely burn targets.

 - The Pistol Shrimp has the sonic equivalent of a .22 caliber bullet ready to fire as its main weapon (It's been known to shoot its way out of aquariums this way).
-This shrimp, AKA the Mantis shrimp, has a less badass version which is capable of beating the living CRAP out of a clam, hermit crab, and pretty much anything else you can find on youtube.
+Mantis shrimps have a similar mechanism that is used in the same way.